ravnitkapoor1/testrepo/README.md

 # testrepo
-It is the markdown file for this repository.
+It is a markdown file for this repository.